kevinmsmith131/in-touch/README.md

 The header is the blue bar across the top of the page.
 On the left of the header there is an icon that signs the user out when clicked, in the center there is an InTouch logo that brings the user to the top of the home page when clicked, and on the right is the user's profile picture that brings the user to their profile page when clicked.
 If the user has not set a profile picture, a default avatar will be supplied.

 ##### Following Bar
 The following bar displays all of the users that the logged in user is following.
 Each of the displayed users can be clicked to be brought to their profile page.
-The header that reads "Following" at the top of the following bar can be clicked to be brought to the top of the following bar, if the user has scrolled down.
+The header that reads "Following" at the top of the following bar stays at the top of the bar, even when scrolling, and can be clicked to be brought to the top of the following bar, if the user has scrolled down.
 If the user is not following any other users, then a graphic is displayed in the following bar reporting that the user is not following any other users.

 ##### Feed
 ###### Make New Post Box